 Presents the elements of short fiction and advanced practice in writing short stories, emphasizing the writer's awareness of his or her own style and the manipulation of formal and stylistic elements.

 ENGL 110 COMPOSITION AND LITERATURE

-Prerequisite: ENGL-101 or ENGL-101H Introduces representative works from major genres, develops students' close reading and analytical writing skills, and promotes appreciation and critical understanding of the cultural, historical, and aesthetic qualities of literature.
+Introduces representative works from major genres. develops students' close reading and analytical writing skills, and promotes appreciation and critical understanding of the cultural, historical, and aesthetic qualities of literature.

 ENGL 111 INTRODUCTION TO LINGUISTICS